*** Updated 11/15/2017

 - Find a great dealer and test drive LOTS of different models.
 And manufacturers.

 - Be sure to also test used machines.
 People trade up for new features, so it is easy to find good quality, used machines from reputable dealers that have been completely serviced.

 - Craig’s list.
 NOT!
 Unless you are really familiar with sewing machine functionality (which you aren’t because you are reading this), you don’t know enough to buy a used machine from someone on Craig’s list.

 - Pick something in the 3xx series or higher from Sewing Machine Service, also known as Bernina of Renton.
-Notice in the lower right corner they were just awarded Dealer of the Year for the western district.
+Notice in the lower right corner they were just awarded Dealer of the Year for the western district a couple of years back.
 Those are MY guys.

 - There is a Viking dealership in Renton, so you could check out Viking and Janome there.
 No inside info on their customer service tho, sorry.